Frequently Asked Questions

 What is ETC's recruitment process?

 ETC welcomes everyone interested to apply!
 We look for a genuine interest in energy, sustainability, and their applications to business.
 No prior experience is required!
-We recruit new members near the beginning of each semester; see below for Fall 2024 recruitment info.
+We recruit new members near the beginning of each semester, so please check back in Fall 2025 for more information.

 What time commitment can members expect?